techscouter/semantic-xr/Examples/semanticXrExamples.md

 * [Video of a Real Time 3D game (video)](https://youtu.be/Q7JY3w7StHo)

 ## Movie
-* [Movie](https://youtu.be/gh0vJOWk5EY) : depthMap image used for highlighting objects in a video and an image
+* [Movie](https://youtu.be/gh0vJOWk5EY) : depthMap image used for highlighting objects in a video and an image.
 * Movie can be represented in Semantic-XR format by having no realityInstanceId and no realityInstanceTimestamp in the highest level semanticXr element.
 Child Semantic-XR entities do have timestamp and they represent frames in the movie.
 Virtual production methods using a game engine based Semantic-XR library could enable auto-generation of movie semantic descriptions.
 This could apply as well to animations.
+BTW, this opens up the possibility of "invisible movies" - movies that exist as text-only in a Semantic-XR format.
+Another possibility is annotating old movies with Semantic-XR metadata to make them more accessible.

 ## Real World
 * [Audio-based AR (video).](https://youtu.be/Lsri6037iIE) This example uses AI (object recognition cloud service) in contrast to other examples which use a game engine library to generate the Semantic-XR content.

+## Composite Semantic-XR
+* For example a computer screen or a cinema screen inside VR or photographs or TV shows in passthrough mode which are Semantic-XR entities by themselves (advanced usage of this could be used for reflections and/or views behind transparent surfaces).

 ## crossSemanticXrEquality examples
 This single field opens up a lot of opportunities, such as conveying equality of entities in space and time.
 For example:

 ### Live Broadcast
 In this case, there is the event and the live TV broadcast shown on two specific TV sets that are all synced in time.
-Note the absence of realityInstanceTimestamp (time is the same in all 3 realities since the Time unit is seconds) and the absence of semanticSpatialEntityId (entities are the same in all realities).
+Note the absence of realityInstanceTimestamp (time is the same in all 3 realities) and the absence of semanticSpatialEntityId (entities are the same in all realities).

         "crossSemanticXrEquality":
         [